 Meet the Caregiver

-I started Paws and Hooves Care Services because I saw a real need for dependable, knowledgeable, animal care.
+I started Paws and Hooves Care Services because I saw a real need for dependable, knowledgeable animal care.
 Too often, animals experience stress when their routines are disrupted or when they are placed in unfamiliar environments.
-I also noticed that most pet sitting services in the area do not include horses, small animals such as bunnies and guinea pigs, reptiles or even fish.
-I know with my experience working with horses that it is important to have an experienced, knowledgeable and dependable person to care for your equines.
+I also noticed that most pet sitting services in the area do not include horses, small animals such as bunnies and guinea pigs, reptiles, or even fish.
+I know from my experience working with horses that it is important to have an experienced, knowledgeable, and dependable person to care for your equines.

-My goal is to provide care that allows animals to stay where they are most comfortable at home or on their own property ,while giving owners peace of mind that everything is being handled responsibly and professionally.
+My goal is to provide care that allows animals to stay where they are most comfortable, at home or on their property, while giving owners peace of mind that everything is being handled responsibly and professionally.

 I have hands-on experience caring for a wide variety of animals, including: